 As for Mexico, their 1-0 victory over Cameroon may suggest that the game was a tight one but the South Americans had two perfectly good goals ruled out and should really have won more comfortably.
 The Mexicans can certainly challenge their opponents but are rank outsiders at 10/1.
 Meanwhile, the draw is at 5/1 and a victory for Brazil quoted at 1/3 with Winner Sports.

 It could be another uncomfortable night for the host nation but we expect Brazil to come away with the points.

 Russia v South Korea

 Fabio Capello’s Russia were strong in qualifying and anyone who thinks the Belgians have been overhyped can get some good odds on this side throughout the tournament.
-Russia are the favourites at 6/5 with BetFred for the win and will rely heavily on main striker Aleksandr Kerkhakov who is priced at 11/2 with Bet365 to open the scoring.
+Russia are the favourites at 6/5 with BetFred for the win and will rely heavily on main striker Aleksandr Kerkhakov who is priced at 11/2.

 However, those that remember back to Euro 2012 will recall the goal scoring exploits of midfielder Alan Dzagoev who is our tip at 3/1 to find the net in 90 minutes.

-South Korea pose a threat up front and will tempt many at their win price of 29/10 with BetVictor while the draw is a definite option at 5/2 with Bet365.
+South Korea pose a threat up front and will tempt many at their win price of 29/10 with BetVictor while the draw is a definite option at 5/2.
 The danger comes mainly from Son Heung-min who plays in the Bundesliga with Bayer Leverkusen while former Arsenal player Park Chu-Young has a good record at international level.